-We have developed the framework by postulating that the binary/discrete variable is a reduction of an underlying continuous variable.
-In this framework, a binary signal I is the result of a classification of the underlying continuous signal S, by means of a threshold s{th} , that assigns I = 1 for $S > s{th}$.
-Similarly, a binary condition Y represents two domains of a continuous condition X, classified such that Y = 1 when $X > x{th}$.
-As we discuss later, almost all NDE systems and applications fit this postulate.
+The connection between the models comes from the fact that the binary/discrete variables are the result of imposing one or more thresholds on the underlying continuous variables.
+Specifically, a binary signal I is the result of a classification of the underlying continuous signal S, by means of a threshold $s{th}$ , that assigns I = 1 for $S > s{th}$ .
+A binary condition Y represents two domains of a continuous condition X, classified such that Y = 1 when $X > x{th}$ .

-If one has access to the full continuous/continuous description of NDE quality, one can establish the link between all four models, as illustrated by Figure 2.
+If one has access to the full continuous/continuous description of NDE quality, one can establish the link between all four models, as illustrated by Fig. 2.
 Model (1) is the base model.
-Models (2-4) are derived by imposing thresholds s{th} and x{th} on continuous signal S and condition X, respectively.
+Models (2-4) are derived by imposing thresholds $s{th}$ and $x{th}$ on continuous signal S and condition X, respectively.
+As we discuss in Section 2.7, almost all NDE systems and applications can be connected to the base model.